 Looking for a one pan chicken and potatoes recipe?
 This simple, healthy Sheet Pan Chicken and Potatoes will be your new go-to chicken breast recipe!
-Made all on ONE sheet pan, and paired with vegetables this quick dinner idea is perfect for any night of the week.
+Made all on ONE pan, and paired with vegetables this sheet pan chicken breast recipe is perfect for any night of the week.

 Disclosure: This post may contain affiliate links.
 Delightful E Made is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means to earn fees by linking to Amazon.com and affiliated sites.

-This Simple, Healthy One Pan Chicken and Potatoes recipe will be your new go-to weeknight dinner idea!
+This healthy chicken and potatoes recipe will be your new weeknight dinner idea!

 Like this recipe?
 Be sure to pin it to your DINNER board!